$\nu\scriptstyle{\rm CO}N{\rm CEPT}$: Cosmological neutrino simulations from the non-linear Boltzmann hierarchy

 Here, we want to take a somewhat different approach.
-We start from the full momentum-dependent Boltzmann equation and use the BBGKY \cite{bbgky1,bbgky2,bbgky3} approach to turn this into a hierarchy of velocity moment equations.
+We start from the full momentum-dependent Boltzmann equation and use the BBGKY~\cite{bbgky1,bbgky2,bbgky3} approach to turn this into a hierarchy of velocity moment equations.
 For a perfect fluid this hierarchy closes at order 1 and leads to the continuity and Euler equations.
 However, because neutrinos have a large anisotropic stress component we need to go beyond order 1 in the hierarchy.
-We demonstrate this by solving the two first moment equations in full non-linear theory while treating the stress and pressure perturbations in linear theory (scaled by the non-linear density field) leads to very accurate results.
+We demonstrate that by solving the two first moment equations in full non-linear theory while treating the stress and pressure perturbations in linear theory (scaled by the non-linear density field) leads to very accurate results.

 We note that the approach of closing the equations at the second moment was also pursued in \cite{Banerjee:2016zaa}, where the Boltzmann equation for neutrinos is similarly recast into hierarchy form, and the integrated (fluid) equations are then solved.
 However, in \cite{Banerjee:2016zaa} the solution is restricted to non-relativistic particles and the moment hierarchy is closed using an estimate of the second moment gained from the motion of test particles.
-In this work we use a version of the second moment which guarantees that the solution has the correct behaviour in the linear regime while also correctly describing the fully non-linear evolution of structure.
+In this work we use a version of the second moment which guarantees that the solution has the correct behaviour in the linear regime while also allowing the densities and velocities to become non-linear.
 Furthermore the method presented here works for both relativistic and non-relativistic fluids.